oren/Blog/Using Google Drive and Calendar/Post.md

 Ok, to begin with let's learn how to list files from the ***Google Drive***.
 There is an important concept you should understand before we start.
 Whenever we request a list of files from *Google Drive*, those can literally be thousands of files.
 That's why we get one page of files, which includes files metadata, not the content, and a ***NextPageToken***, which we can use to get the next page.

-As before, we create a list request.
+As before with the calendar app, we create a list request.

 ```go
 driveService, err := drive.New(client)